National Professional Qualification for Headship (NPQH)

 The revised and updated National Professional Qualification for Headship (NPQH) qualification is for those who are, or are aspiring to become, a headteacher or head of school with responsibility for leading a school, including a head or head of school with cross-school responsibilities.

 Our next course will be in Halesowen, starting in October 2018.
-The application gateway will open in June, please contact us for an application form.
+The application gateway closes on July 27th, please contact us for an application form.